 Highly esteemed readers:

-I now add some sentences that I consider interesting:
+I send you, esteemed readers, some sentences that I consider deserve our attention:

 KWEN KHAN KHU